 The highlights of the 2014 season:-

-- Izzy was the only rider to complete Badminton on both my horses finishing in the top 20.
+- Izzy was the only rider to complete Badminton, both horses finishing in the top 20

 - 1st in the CCI3* – Allercombe Ellie – Tattersalls